kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

   controllers, or a human using kubectl to create resources.
 This document aims to support any implementation that fulfills the behavioral expectations of this API.

 - **cluster name** - A unique name or identifier for the cluster, scoped to the implementation's cluster registry.
 We do not attempt to define the registry.
-  Each cluster must have a name that can uniquely identify it within the clusterset.
+  Each cluster must have a name that can distinguish it from other clusters it may share services with, e.g. uniquely identify it within its clusterset.
 A cluster name must be a valid [RFC 1123](https://tools.ietf.org/html/rfc1123) DNS label.

-  The cluster name should be consistent for the life of a cluster and its membership in the clusterset.
-Implementations should treat name mutation as a delete of the membership followed by recreation with the new name.
+  The cluster name should be consistent for the life of a cluster and its association with any multicluster namespaces (e.g. membership in a clusterset).
+  Implementations should treat name mutation as a delete of the membership followed by re-creation with the new name.

 [namespace sameness]: https://github.com/kubernetes/community/blob/master/sig-multicluster/namespace-sameness-position-statement.md

-We propose a new CRD called `ServiceExport`, used to specify which services should be exposed across all clusters in the clusterset. `ServiceExports` must be created in each cluster that the underlying `Service` resides in.
-Creation of a `ServiceExport` in a cluster will signify that the `Service` with the same name and namespace as the export should be visible to other clusters in the clusterset.
+We propose a new CRD called `ServiceExport`, used to specify which services should be exposed within a multicluster namespace.
+A `Service` will only be exposed from a particular cluster if a `ServiceExport` of the same name and namespace exists on that cluster, and if it belongs to a multicluster namespace.
+In that case, the service will become visible and reachable from other clusters associated with the multicluster namespace (subject to any implementation-specific policy).

 Another CRD called `ServiceImport` will be introduced to act as the in-cluster representation of a multi-cluster service in each importing cluster.
 This is analogous to the traditional `Service` type in Kubernetes.
-Importing clusters will have a corresponding `ServiceImport` for each uniquely named `Service` that has been exported within the clusterset, referenced by namespaced name.
+Importing clusters will have a corresponding `ServiceImport` for each uniquely named `Service` that has been exported within a multicluster namespace.
 `ServiceImport` resources will be managed by the MCS implementation's mcs-controller.

-If multiple clusters export a `Service` with the same namespaced name, they will be recognized as a single combined service.
-For example, if 5 clusters export `my-svc.my-ns`, each importing cluster will have one `ServiceImport` named `my-svc` in the `my-ns` namespace and it will be associated with endpoints from all exporting clusters.
+If multiple clusters export a `Service` into the same multicluster namespace, they will be recognized as a single combined service from the importing clusters.
+For example, if 5 clusters export `my-svc` into a multicluster namespace `my-ns`, then each importing cluster associated with the multicluster namespace will have one `ServiceImport` named `my-svc` in the `my-ns` namespace and it will be associated with endpoints from all exporting clusters.
 Properties of the `ServiceImport` (e.g. ports, topology) will be derived from a merger of component `Service` properties.